 An installment agreement is a monthly payment plan with the IRS to help pay your tax debt over time.
 An installment agreement can be a good idea if it will take you longer than 120 days to pay your tax bill.
 (If you can pay your tax bill in less time, call 1-800-829-1040.)

 Keep in mind that you can’t escape fees entirely.
-As of Jan 1, 2017 the installment agreement fee for making payments by means other than direct debit is $225 ($107 for direct deposit not established through an Online Payment Agreement).
+As of Jan.
+1, 2020, the installment set-up fee for making payments by means other than direct debit is $149 ($31 if established with direct deposit ).

 It’s important to note that you can’t use a credit card for all IRS tax forms — and there may be other limitations as well.